There are a few things you should know about this process before committing to a Stoverly Puppy.

 The fastest way to get money to us so you are on the list immediately ahead of anyone else who chooses to send payment in at the same time as you.

-We deal with both TD and RBC and we will happily give you the information to do a deposit into our account.
+We deal with TD and we will happily give you the information to do a deposit into our account.
 This is the second fastest way to leave us payment.

-You are welcome to leave an application fee towards ONE of the following.
+You are welcome to leave an application fee at any time.
+The application is good for 24 months.

 When pups are born we will contact everyone and let you know what we have.
 At that time if you have a preference of colour or gender or markings and we have that born, then we can pencil you in for it in the order deposits were received and we will wait and see how their personalities turn out.
 At this point it is a waiting game.
 If you will only take the blue merle female and we only have one, then there is a greater chance it may not be available to you at 8 weeks.
 There is a chance the puppy will be show/breed quality and will either stay with me, will go on a co-own to benefit my breeding program, or go with another breeder.
 If it is pet quality it still has to be a good match in personality for your specific family and it has to meet the needs you outlined in your application and pass it's health tests.
 If it meets all of that then it is your puppy.
 If it isn't available to you, you get to choose a different puppy or you get moved to the next litter in sequence of payments received.

-If your willing to take the best matching pup ( a generic deposit) then that is what you will get.
-We will watch them grow up and around 6-7 weeks old we will have a good insight to their personality to better know who may fit your family and who may not.
-As other people reserve specific puppies and as their personality changes, we may change who we are holding for you.
-If there are 3-4 available puppies that meet your needs and someone else requests one of them as a specific colour/gender, we may reserve that puppy for them and work with the remaining puppies for you.
-You may not know which puppy is being held for you until they are older.
+If your willing to take the best matching pup then that is what you will get.
+We willwatch them grow up and around 6-7 weeks old we will have a good insight to their personality tobetter know who may fit your family and who may not.
+As other people reserve specific puppies andas their personality changes, we may change who we are holding for you.
+If there are 3-4 available puppies that meet your needs and someone else requests one of them as a specific colour/gender,we may reserve that puppy for them and work with the remaining puppies for you.
+You may not knowwhich puppy is being held for you until they are older.

 Likewise if you say you will take either a blue merle or a red merle and another family asks only for a blue merle, then it is in the litters best interest to give you the red merle and give the blue merle to the other family so that two puppies find homes.
 This is again where it is 100% important to be 100% as clear as possible as to what you want.
 Do not say you will take something if you really would prefer something different.